 (3) Every such intervention or joinder or removal shall be on such terms and conditions as the Court shall deem just.

-(4) In this section “Act of Parliament” includes an ordinance passed before the grant of responsible government to the State.
+(4) In this section Act of Parliament includes an ordinance passed before the grant of responsible government to the State.

 9. Same process available to Crown and subject